 So you see, there are many good reasons to consider the Paleo diet.

-If you find you are one of these people who do not thrive on the Paleo diet, try a diet high in complex carbs like fresh fruits and veggies, whole grains (buckwheat, brown rice, amaranth, quinoa, etc.), and small amounts of meats, eggs, and dairy.
+If you find you are one of these people who do not thrive on the Paleo diet, try a diet high in complex carbohydrates like fresh fruits and veggies, whole grains like buckwheat and quinoa, nuts such as cashews, pistachios, almonds, walnuts, and filberts, and small amounts of meats, eggs, and dairy.
 You may find this diet suits your personality and body type better.

 In general, the Paleo diet should be safe for those with celiac disease and non-celiac gluten intolerance.
 Do check with your health care practitioner if you have concerns.
 As a grain free diet, it should help heal your body and feed your soul.

 Award-winning chef Alain Braux combines his decades of professional cooking experience with his classical culinary education in holistic nutrition and nutritherapy to create delicious Paleo foods with a French twist in his exciting new book:Paleo French Cuisine: A Paleo Practical Guide with Recipes